Ice Skating Questions, answered – FAQ

 How much do Ice Skating Lessons cost?

-Solo and Shared Ice Skating Lessons with IceSkating.London instructors range in price starting at £12.50 – £15 per quarter hour, depending on your chosen instructor.
+Solo and Shared Ice Skating Lessons with IceSkating.London instructors range in price starting at £15 per quarter hour, depending on your instructor and your chosen learning experience.

 How long will my Ice Skating Lesson last?